GenieFramework/Genie.jl/docs/2--Installing_Genie.md

 ---
 **HEADS UP**

-Pre version 1, changes in Genie's minor version actually indicate breaking changes.
+Pre version 1, changes in Genie's minor version indicate breaking changes.
+So a new version 0.15 will introduce breaking changes from 0.14.
+Patch versions indicate non-breaking changes such as new features and patch releases.

 ---